 Three factors cause specifications to become stale:

 Our voice evolves.
-The samples we analyzed six months ago may not represent how we write today.
-Writers naturally shift—becoming more concise, adopting new rhetorical habits, dropping old verbal tics.
+The samples from six months ago may not match how we write today.
+Writers shift over time.
+We get more concise.
+We pick up new habits.
+We drop old verbal tics.

 Platforms update.
-Claude and ChatGPT receive regular updates that can change how they process custom instructions.
-A specification that worked perfectly in March may produce different results in September.
+Claude and ChatGPT get regular updates.
+These can change how they read our rules.
+A spec that worked in March may give different results in September.

 Context shifts.
-A new project, audience, or content type may stress our specification in ways it wasn't designed to handle.
+A new project, audience, or format may push our spec in ways it wasn't built to handle.

 Quarterly Review Protocol